hackle/blog-rust/raw/parsec-aoc.md

 Hurrah!
 Although there is still a catch...

-## There is a catch
+## Optional, one and only

 I am terrible at RTFM but the description of `optional` does scare me a little.

 > It only fails if p fails after consuming input.

-True enough, it's easy to get the back-tracking problem - if the separator is more than one character, such as `->`, then failure at the second character spells trouble.
+Indeed, `optional` can still lead to back-tracking problems.
+If the separator is more than one character, such as `->`, then failure at the second character spells trouble.

 ```haskell
 ghci> parse (many (digit <* optional (string "->")) <> many (letter <* optional (string "->"))) "" "1->2->3->9->a->b->c->d"Right "1239abcd"